-We know that COVID-19 is creating unprecedented challenges and questions for everyone.
-In the education sector, courses are having to be moved online, usually within days.
-Clinical externships are being cancelled.
+We know that the coronavirus is creating unprecedented challenges and questions for everyone.
+In the education sector, courses have been moved online, usually within days.
+Students can’t access labs or sim centers.
+Clinical externships are being postponed or cancelled.

 It can be a struggle to adapt to the new format of teaching and learning.
-We don’t have all the answers but we are here to help you work out whether SIMTICS simulation-based modules might help your students to learn, practice and test their competence in performing healthcare procedures and skills.
+We don’t have all the answers but we’re here to help you work out whether simulation-based modules might help your students to learn, practice and test their competence in performing healthcare procedures and skills.
 All online, no equipment needed.

-We’ve provided a few article links below that might be useful, but please feel free to contact us to discuss your challenges and needs.
-Email us at [email protected] or use the webchat facility on our website.
+We’ve provided a few article links below that might be useful, and there are more on this blog site so please browse.
+And feel free to contact us to discuss your challenges and needs.
+Email us or use the webchat facility on our website.
 We look forward to hearing from you!

 Cindy Parke, RNC, CNM, MSN leads a busy life.
 Certified nurse-midwife, educator and clinician, she and her husband took over management of Professional Education Center (PEC) in 2010.
 PEC is an entity devoted to continuing nursing and midwifery education specific to the field of Obstetrics, and since its inception has provided this type of education to over 1 million nurses.